Call for expression of interest – 2023 Venice Biennale of Architecture

 Impostor Cities proposes new directions and agendas for thinking about Canada’s architectural identity as it poses the question: why are Canada’s buildings so good at doubling as elsewhere in films?
 The exhibition aims to shift our perspectives, supplanting traditional frameworks of climate, geography, history and politics as the keys to understanding Canada’s rich and diverse architecture.
 It will feature several of the country’s cinematic icons such as Erickson-Massey’s quadrangle at Simon Fraser University and Pomphrey’s R.C.
 Harris Water Treatment Plant, historic architecture such as Kingston’s Market Square and Winnipeg’s Exchange District, and generic cityscapes from Halifax to Vancouver.

-In light of the COVID-19 global pandemic, Impostor Cities exists onsite, and online (website live, May 22).
+In light of the COVID-19 global pandemic, Impostor Cities exists onsite, and online.
 The exhibition plays with the enchantment of cinema.
 Onsite visitors will encounter a Canada Pavilion wrapped in green screen material, transformed into a bold icon which accentuates the Pavilion’s distinct form, creating a new, Impostor building that is visible across the Giardini.

 The online experience places visitors in movie mode, features video streams that show the Lobby in Venice and clips from the Screening Room, as well as an interactive library that allows visitors to browse information about buildings—and their architects—featured in the supercuts, as well as stories about how filmmakers transform Canadian cities into cinematic impostors.

 Visit Impostor Cities at www.impostorcities.com

 To view the official inauguration video, click here.

 2018 UNCEDED, Douglas Cardinal Architect